Dual-Joint Enrollment Program

 There are no scholarships or certificates associated with the Dual-Joint enrollment program at Christian Life College.
 All fees are the responsibility of the student/parent.

-Joint enrollment students earning college credit while still in high school experience the same level of instruction and academic rigor as our traditional college students.
+Dual-Joint enrollment students earning college credit while still in high school experience the same level of instruction and academic rigor as our traditional college students.
 In this way, students will be better prepared to succeed at the next academic level of study when they enter CLC or the college of their choice.

 Eligible students must: